 The great thing about newborn flow posing is you can take lots of different images from just one pose.
 You do not need to move the newborn so there are fewer chances the baby will awake.
 Also, you can have a great selection of images.

 All of these are incredibly outstanding photographs of the newborn girl that were loved by her parents.
 She looks like an angel!

-What an honor is to create an amazing piece art that your clients will buy to display on the walls at their house and will cherish forever.
+What an honour is to create an amazing piece of art that your clients will buy to display on the walls at their house and will cherish forever.